 Things to Consider in the Use of Prostheses and Orthotics

-Both patients and healthcare professionals need to pay attention to some important points when using prostheses and orthotics.
+Both patients and healthcare professionals need to pay attention to some important points.
+These points are especially crucial when using prostheses and orthotics.
 These points are critical to prolonging the life of the device and protecting the patient’s health:

 - Skin Care: Patients using prostheses should check the skin areas that the prosthesis comes into contact with every day.
 If signs of redness, sores or irritation are noticed early, measures can be taken.
 Orthotic wearers should also pay attention to skin cleanliness and hygiene.